-- DNR will respond within 15 days of the exemption request.
+- WDNR will respond within 15 days regarding eligibility for exemption.

-- BMPs for water quality need to be followed during construction.
+- BMPs for water quality need to be followed before, during and after construction.

-Please contact the transportation liaison for your county to determine if your project is exempt.
+Please contact the transportation liaison for the county in which the project is located.

 The Transportation Liaison (TL) will discuss the scope of the proposed project with the applicant.
 The information worksheet can be filled out and given to the TL, or you may fill it out together in the field.
 This information can be used by the TL to determine if the proposed project qualifies for an exemption.
 The worksheet can also be used by the applicant to satisfy the requirement described in 2015 Wisconsin Act 55 that created ss.
 30.123(9) requiring that municipalities that place culverts that are exempt under 30.123(6) retain a record of the culvert placement.
 The record should include the date on which the replacement culvert was constructed or placed, the dimensions of the replacement culvert, and the location of the replacement culvert.